Venomous Snakes Of North America

 RELATED: Snake Bite Survival

-Venomous Snakes: The Most Deadly Snakes in America
+Venomous Snakes: The Most Dangerous Snakes in America

 Rattlesnakes | Venomous Snakes

-Rattlesnakes belong to the subfamily of pit viper snakes.
-Some of the most venomous snakes in the U.S. are rattlesnakes.
+Rattlesnakes fall under the subfamily of pit vipers, and they're among the most venomous snakes you'll encounter in the U.S.

 1. Eastern Diamondback Rattlesnake